 After a career as an assistant director that began with INFERNAL AFFAIRS 3 in 2003, Jonathan Li makes his move into the director’s chair with THE BRINK.
 It’s an impressive debut, one that more than makes up in action what it lacks in originality.

-Sai Gau (Zhang Jin PACIFIC RIM: UPRISING, IP MAN 3) is a reckless, hot-headed but efficient cop.
+Sai Gau (Zhang Jin PACIFIC RIM: UPRISING, ESCAPE PLAN: THE EXTRACTORS is a reckless, hot-headed but efficient cop.
 He’s just narrowly avoided jail for the death of a suspect who somehow fell from a window while resisting arrest.
 This just leaves him more determined than ever to bring down the brutal Jiang Gui Cheng (Shawn Yue WILD CITY, INITIAL D).
 Jiang is in the middle of taking over the gold smuggling outfit he works for.
 This involves, among other things, forcing his godfather to watch as he has his son gutted like a fish.

 Jiang kidnaps A-de (Wu Yue PARADOX), Sai Gau’s now retired partner.
 He also sets his sights on taking out Kui (Yasuaki Kurata BLOOD: THE LAST VAMPIRE, FIST OF LEGEND) the operation’s big boss.
 It all leads to a showdown at sea as a typhoon bears down on all involved.